sharkwouter/minigalaxy/README.md

 ## Requirements

-MiniGalaxy requires the following software to work properly:
+MiniGalaxy requires the following dependencies to be installed:

 * *python3* - versions below 3.6 have not been tested
 * *python3-gobject* - python library for GTK+, version 3.30+ is required